Title IX Compliance at Eastern Michigan

 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex under any education program or activity receiving federal financial aid.
 Sexual assault and sexual harassment is a form of sex discrimination prohibited by Title IX.

-While compliance with the law is everyone's responsibility at EMU, the person designated to handle inquiries of sex discrimination is Dr. Melody A. Werner, Title IX Coordinator.
+While compliance with the law is everyone's responsibility at EMU, the person designated to handle inquiries of sex discrimination is Title IX Coordinator, Anika Awai-Williams.

 Protecting students is critical to the university’s educational mission.
 Our staff in law enforcement, Title IX, student affairs, and elsewhere work tirelessly every day to try to create a safe and supportive community for students, faculty and staff.

 The questions and concerns raised in light of the lawsuit filed against the university are indeed serious.
 The Title IX Office is undertaking a thorough review of our policies and practices and is committed to knowing if our processes related to the recent cases were appropriately followed.
 The University has prepared an extensive questions and answers page to provide additional information about the recent lawsuit and the University’s actions.
 For questions and answers, please visit the EMU Legal Affairs website.